 Good characters care about others and act in ways that help and benefit them.
 They protect the innocent, defend the weak, and go out of their way to help other people.

 Neutral characters are very much in the middle ground.
-They do not go to the extremes of Evil characters and kill the innocent, and likewise, they will not go to the extremes of Good and take actions that harm themselves to help others.
+They do not go to the extremes of Evil characters and harm the innocent, and likewise, they will not go to the extremes of Good and take actions that harm themselves to help others.

 The actions of Neutral characters are driven by their loyalty to others and themselves.
 If an action is in their best interest or in the best interest of those to whom they are most loyal, they will take it.